 What about Online Practice for Adjectives?

-If you’re looking for some sources for online practice for adjectives for your students, here are some of my favourite resources:
+If you’re looking for some sources for online practice for adjectives for your students, then these games and activities probably aren’t what you’re looking for.
+But, not to worry!

 What about ESL Adjective Worksheets?